Carlos Sosa (musician)

 Carlos Sosa is an American musician, producer, composer, music director, and arranger.
-Heavily influenced by the R&B and funk sounds of the 1970s, Sosa founded Grooveline Horns in 1996, and is best known for touring and recording with Maroon 5, Kelly Clarkson, Jason Mraz, Zac Brown Band, Hanson, Natalia Lafourcade, Wynonna Judd, Mike Posner, Skrillex, Missy Elliott, Kenny Wayne Shepherd, Dumpstaphunk, Warren Haynes, Ozomatli, Intergalactix, and Mexican artists Jesse and Joy.
+Heavily influenced by the R&B and funk sounds of the 1970s, Sosa founded Grooveline Horns in 1996, and is best known for touring and recording with Maroon 5, Kelly Clarkson, Jason Mraz, Zac Brown Band, Hanson, Natalia Lafourcade, Wynonna Judd, Mike Posner, Skrillex, Missy Elliott, Kenny Wayne Shepherd, Dumpstaphunk, Warren Haynes, Ozomatli, Intergalactix, and Mexican artists Jesse & Joy.

-He has also performed with Marcus King, Rob Thomas, Dave Matthews, Big Freedia, Cimafunk, and Gary Clark, Jr., among others.
+He has also performed with Marcus King, Rob Thomas, Dave Matthews, Big Freedia, Cimafunk, and Gary Clark Jr., among others.

 In 2024, Sosa and the Grooveline Horns joined the house band for Kill Tony.

 Early influences and career

 Sosa started playing saxophone around the age of 10.
 When he was 15, he joined a funk band and started playing clubs in Texas.
 Heavily influenced by Earth, Wind & Fire, James Brown and Parliament-Funkadelic, he knew his musical preferences leaned heavily towards funk, R&B, soul and pop music.

-He attended Texas State University, getting a degree in Audio Engineering.
+He attended Texas State University, getting a degree in audio engineering.
 While in college, he formed Grooveline Horns and they played with various cover bands on 6th Street, honing their versatility.
 Within a short time, they began playing with Austin musician Bob Schneider.
 This led to bigger acts using the group including Don Henley, Suicidal Tendencies, and Kelly Clarkson.